 Peter: "It's really good at getting that sticky stuff, like from price tags that you take off, if you buy new glasses or new dishes and you've got that sticky residue it's amazing and it just comes right off.
 I was really impressed."

 Martha: "Yeah, it's another one of those multiple use oils.
 So that's really where we're going to end our first class here with you.
 We hope we've answered some questions for you about how you use essential oils, why you'd want to use them."

 Peter: "And maybe even piqued your curiosity a little…"

-Martha: “Yeah, and piqued your curiosity, so if you want to know more, if you’re interested, please fill out the contact form below and let us know what you want to know more of and we’ll be happy to follow up with you either with a phone call or with an email, or if you just want to get on a list to be provided with more educational kinds of articles and information through your email – just contact us below.”
+Martha: "Yeah, and piqued your curiosity, so if you want to know more, if you're interested, please fill out this wellness consultation form and let us know what you want to know more of and we'll be happy to follow up with you either with a phone call or with an email, or if you just want to get on a list to be provided with more educational kinds of articles and information through your email - just let us know."